lbrito1/blog/content/posts/2020-05-30-communication.md

 Reading is hard.
 People's availability and attention span vary.
 Try to get your point across with the least words as possible.

-If I'm writing an issue update, pull request or other technical information, I usually start with a more winding text and then prune as much of it as I can.
+If I'm writing an issue update, pull request, or other technical information, I usually start with a more winding text and then prune as much of it as I can.
 This can be really simple, like changing "According to #85748, the problem I described started when..." to "The problem began when ... (#85748)".

 This can't be done at the expense of clarity, though.
 It is preferable to write or say "I think option B is the way to go" than an ambiguous "sounds good".